-- The amount of distributions that the Fund may pay, if any, is uncertain. - The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to the Fund's performance, such as offering proceeds, borrowings, and amounts from the Fund's affiliates that are subject to repayment by investors.
+The amount of distributions that the Fund may pay, if any, is uncertain.

+The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to the Fund's performance, such as offering proceeds, borrowings, and amounts from the Fund's affiliates that are subject to repayment by investors.

 This Prospectus concisely provides information that you should know about the Fund before investing.
 You are advised to read this Prospectus carefully and to retain it for future reference.
-Additional information about the Fund, including the Fund's statement of additional information (the "SAI"), dated March 26, 2021, has been filed with the SEC.
+Additional information about the Fund, including the Fund's statement of additional information (the "SAI"), dated July 29, 2021, has been filed with the SEC.
 You can request a copy of the SAI and annual and semi-annual reports of the Fund without charge by writing to the Fund, c/o UMB Fund Services, Inc., 235 West Galena Street, Milwaukee, WI 53212, or by calling the Fund toll-free at 1-888-799-0799.
 The SAI is incorporated by reference into this Prospectus in its entirety.
-The table of contents of the SAI appears on page 64 of this Prospectus.
 You can obtain the SAI, and other information about the Fund, on the SEC's website (sec.gov).
 The address of the SEC's internet site is provided solely for the information of prospective investors and is not intended to be an active link.